Our team of clinician working on immigration evaluations include:

 Among the most common types of psychological evaluations for Immigration and Naturalization services are the following:

 The government considers a variety of factors when determining whether an individual meets the "extreme hardship" standard pursuant to the Immigration and Nationality Act.
 Evaluating the potential impact of the immigrant's deportation from a lawfully-resident parent or spouse is not the only factor the government considers when assessing extreme and exceptional hardship cases.
 The factors used in determining whether a waiver applicant has established extreme hardship can be overwhelming.
 Evaluations of this nature can get particularly complex.
-Allow our skilled staff at HMPS to help in navigating the psychological requirements of this process.
+Allow our skilled staff at to help you navigate the detailed steps of this process.

 Historically, people applying for political asylum have suffered a variety of psychological and/or physical trauma in their country of origin.
 The nature of these evaluations typically documents mistreatment and abuse the individual suffered i.e., racial, ethnic, religious or political mistreatment, psychological assault, etc. This in-depth evaluation includes any psychological and emotional distress as a result of the persecution in their country.
 Our trauma focused assessments allow us to evaluate the level and the degree of trauma.